 I believe the Transformation Project will greatly benefit our community as well as those who already use the Church on a regular basis.
-It will make this wonderful, historic building become better used for many different purposes.
+It will make this wonderful, historic building capable of having a greater role in Wivenhoe.